Lorem ipsum dolor sit amet, consectetur adipiscing elit, sed do eiusmod tempor incididunt ut labore et dolore magna aliqua.

 • Member of the University Board of Governors.

-About Jess
+About Ellie:

-Why did I run
+Why did I run?

-Why I love Harper
+Why I love Harper:

-Advice to new students
+Advice to new students:

 Talk to me about…